ryanblock/lambda-shell-commands/readme.md

   - `/var/task` - Your default cwd (and where your code is located)
   - `/tmp` - A nice place to perform local operations
 - ⚠️ Security warning: If dealing with any potentially sensitive data on the Lambda filesystem, **be sure to destroy those files before completing your application's execution**.
-  - Lambda microcontainers are kept warm and recycled across processes, and you really don't leave open the possibility of leaking data across executions – statelessness is a feature!
+  - Your Lambda microcontainers are kept warm and recycled across processes, so you really don't leave open the possibility of leaking data across executions – statelessness is a feature!

 ### Build your own Lambda-based application

-Partially self-serving plug: this project is built with [Architect](https://arc.codes), an open source serverless framework created and maintained by the company I cofounded: [Begin](https://begin.com), an open source-centric serverless app platform, created to help people like you build the fast, durable, scalable, affordable, maintainable, serverless software of the future.
+Partially self-serving plug: this here project is built with [Architect](https://arc.codes), an open source serverless framework created and maintained by the company I cofounded: [Begin](https://begin.com), an open source-centric serverless app platform, created to help people like you build the fast, durable, scalable, affordable, maintainable, serverless software of the future.

 ## Available AWS Lambda shell commands, shortcuts, and syntax